Estonian Defence Forces: Air Force

 The Estonian Air Force (Estonian: Õhuvägi) is the main arm of the Estonian aviation forces.
 The roots of the current organization date back to 1918, when August Roos organized the first Estonian aviation unit.
 The Independence War gave great impetus to the development of the Estonian Air Force, which had, by the middle of the 1930s, more than 130 modern aircraft.
 The organization consisted of the Naval Aviation Group, Flight School, Air Base, and Air Defence Artillery Group.
 Estonian engineers designed and constructed the fighter aircraft, which displayed outstanding performance.
 The Estonian Air Force was re-established in 1991, with the objectives of controlling Estonian airspace and the air defence of strategic objects.

-The Estonian air force was slow to reform due to the severely damaged infrastructure left behind by the Soviet Air Force and air defence units.
-The Estonian Air Force was restored on April 13, 1994.
+The Estonian Air Force was slow to reform due to the severely damaged infrastructure left behind by the Soviet Air Force and air defence units.
+The Estonian Air Force was restored on 13 April 1994.
 From 1993 to 1995, Estonia received two Let L-410 UVP transport aircraft, three Mil Mi-2, and four Mil Mi-8 helicopters.
 The service branch received old Soviet radar and AAA equipment.

 The majority of Estonian Air Force units are currently stationed at the Ämari Air Base, where renovation was completed in 2012.
-The airfield and garrison at Ämari are focused on preparing for and facilitating cooperation with NATO and the air forces of partner nation.
+The airfield and garrison at Ämari are focused on preparing for and facilitating cooperation with NATO and allied air forces.
 It enables the supply of standardized airfield and aircraft services necessary for host nation support.